How Lab Vacuum Pumps Work & How Leasing Benefits Your Lab

 There are many different vacuum pumps, most of which comprise stainless steel hardware.
 Both oil and oil-less pumps exist, each with distinct advantages.
 Pumps sometimes use oil to help create and maintain the vacuum environment while preventing corrosion inside the pump.

 However, these types of pumps require more maintenance and need to have their oil changed periodically.
 Another primary consideration is the vacuum’s strength, quality, or depth that you need.

 - Low: Also known as coarse or rough vacuum, used chiefly for moving liquids.

 - Medium: This can be achieved using one pump, which is appropriate for solvent recovery.

 - High: Normally requiring multi-stage pumpin

 Depending on these specifications and the vacuum applications you will be performing, some pumps will make more sense than others.
 Below is a list of the most common types.

-We Offer Piston Pump Leases to Fit Every Need
+Vacuum Pump Leases to Fit Every Lab’s Need

 Laboratory vacuums, pumps, aspirators, and aspiration systems aid in various laboratory applications requiring a vacuum.
 Having the best vacuum technology in your laboratory will increase your ability to perform precise, accurate work.
 However, if budget is getting in the way, you may find yourself without the pumps you require.